Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.05.31 9:30 LYY

+- Build new docker, really exhausted.
+Please read the `README.md` for new docker details.
+I strongly suggest that before building the docker, test the code locally with enough patience.

 ## 24.05.30 23:00 LYY

 - Change `demo/demo.py`, `demo/generateAPI.py`, `demo/generateUI.py`.
 Now support our new method of generating style image.
 Set default `num_non_char` and `num_char` to 2, which means 4 photos in total.